cwru-pat/coffee_voting_system/README.md

  - Copy the settings file, `cp private/.default-config.php private/.config.php`.
 The file `private/.config.php` is ignored in .gitignore, so you can edit it without worrying about passwords being committed.
    - Edit the `$config['database'][...]` to reflect the mysql credentials created above.
    - Edit `$config['web']['path']` to point to the URL where you can view the system.
-   - Edit `$config['phpCAS']['location']` to point to system path where the CAS.php file inside the phpCAS directory is (it should probably not be a subdirectory of this repo).
+   - Edit `$config['phpCAS']['location']` to point to system path where the `CAS.php` file inside the phpCAS directory is (it should probably not be a subdirectory of this repo).
+   - Edit `$config['htmlpurifier']['location']` to point to system path where the `HTMLPurifier.auto.php` file is inside the htmlpurifier library directory is (it should probably not be a subdirectory of this repo).
  - A pre-commit hook to run tests exists.
 Run `cp pre-commit .git/hooks/pre-commmit` to enable it.

 ## Notes